morbidick/bootstrap-webcomponents/README.md

 # Bootstrap Web Components

+> ## 🛠 Status: In Development
+> Currently this is a proof of concept, components get implemented as needed.
+PRs welcome!

-Slightly opinionated* rewrite of bootstrap elements as web components.
-See [the demo](demo/index.html) for all implemented elements.
+Slightly opinionated* rewrite of bootstrap components as web components.
+See [the demo](demo/index.html) for all implemented features.

-*as in, no pixel exact, color perfect, copy leaving out certain edge-cases
+*as in no pixel exact, color perfect copy leaving out certain edge-cases.

 ## Resources